In his nascent days at Google Ventures, Jake Knapp discovered that having applied other people's frameworks to his design process...

 - Collaborating further improve designs and gather feedback

-In this comparison, we’ll be focusing on just the last two: Figma and InVision (enhanced with InVision Studio for additional features).
-The InVision app alone provides only a fraction of the features that Figma does (it’s a prototyping app: designs have to be imported from either Sketch, InVision Studio, or as standalone files).
+In this comparison, we’ll focus on just the last two: Figma and InVision (enhanced with InVision Studio for additional features).
+The InVision app alone provides only a fraction of Figma’s features (it’s a prototyping app: designs have to be imported from either Sketch, InVision Studio, or as standalone files).
 Pairing the InVision app with InVision Studio gives designers access to a self-contained ecosystem.

 Figma and InVision: What’s the Same